Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/project-planning/test-strategy-planning.md

 ---
 title: 'Planning test strategy'
-description: 'This recipe outlines a structured approach to defining a test strategy for Sitecore XM Cloud implementations.'
+description: 'This recipe outlines a structured approach to defining a test strategy for SitecoreAI implementations.'
 hasSubPageNav: true
 hasInPageNav: true
 area: ['accelerate']